 - A cylindrical object immersed with some substance, occupying the volume of the object.

 - A wood of cuboid shape having depressions in it.

-The questions in exercise 13.2 are prepared as per the topic, Volume of Combination of Solids, covered in the chapter before this exercise.
-Solutions provide generic methods for students, which they can relate easily.
+The questions in Exercise 13.2 are prepared as per the topic, Volume of Combination of Solids, covered in the chapter before this exercise.
+Solutions provide generic methods for students, which they can relate to easily.